NATURALISTIC OBSERVATIONS

 • Consent: participants are often unaware of being observed, so they cannot consent to participate in your research.

-DESIGNING OBSERVATIONS
+DESIGNING OBSERVATIONS FOR OBSERVATIONS

 This is an example of a coding scheme which is also known as a behavioural checklist.
 The observer simply ticks the relevant category when one of the behaviours occurs.
 Behavioural categories should be mutually exclusive (not overlapping) but in reality this is often difficult to do with a checklist.

-However observation using coding schemes has a main weakness.
+However, observation using coding schemes has a main weakness.
 It gives a very restricted view of what is actually happening.
-The researcher may miss important behaviour and the data is not as in-depth as simply observing behaviour which is occurring.
+The researcher may miss important behaviour, and the data is not as in-depth as simply observing behaviour which is occurring.

 BEHAVIOURAL CATEGORIES FOR FACIAL EXPRESSIONS